Love Data Week

 Save the Date!

-February 10-14, 2025 marks the annual international celebration of Love Data Week.
+February 9-13, 2026 marks the annual international celebration of Love Data Week.
 Love Data Week is a celebration of data, taking place every year during the week of Valentine's Day.
-The theme for 2025 is “Whose Data Is It, Anyway?”

 Originally coordinated by Heather Coates in 2016, International Love Data Week is a celebration of all things data that seeks to bring people together to share their experiences, learn best practices, and have some fun.
 This international celebration of data is now hosted at the University of Michigan’s ICPSR, with many Big Ten institutions coordinating their own institutional celebrations.